dibya99/ecom_backend/README.md

 ## Design Patterns

 - Used Builder pattern by using Lombok in entities and DTOs.
+- Used Singleton design pattern.
+It is supported by springboot using @Autowired annotation
 - More Patterns to be used in future.